The Atomic City

-The Atomic City is a 1952 thriller film directed by Jerry Hopper and starring Gene Barry and Lydia Clarke.
+The Atomic City is a 1952 American film noir thriller film directed by Jerry Hopper and starring Gene Barry and Lydia Clarke.

 The story takes place at Los Alamos, New Mexico, where a nuclear physicist (Barry) lives and works.
 Terrorists kidnap his son and demand that the physicist turn over the H-bomb formula.

 The film was nominated for an Academy Award for Best Writing (Story and Screenplay), Sydney Boehm being the nominee.